spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implement-publish-and-synchronization.md

 {% info_block infoBox "Info"%}

 This process only updates the target entities that exist in persistence.
-You have to clean up obsolete entities in Redis or Elasticsearch separately.
+You must clean up obsolete entities in Redis or Elasticsearch separately.

 {% endinfo_block %}

 ### Disable events

-If you want to disable all events, call `EventBehaviorConfig::disableEvent()`.
+To disable all events, call `EventBehaviorConfig::disableEvent()`.

 To disable events of a specific entity, call `$glossaryTranslationEntity->disableEvent()`.